antieva/Doctor/README.md

 ## Description

-A website where users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in the city who can treat their medical issue.
+A website where users may enter a medical issue (for example: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in the city who can treat their medical issue.

 ##Setup instructions: